|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Roasted Brussels sprouts are under the radar for many cooks, and for many years running.
-But they are a superb choice to make for a wintertime meal.
+Roasted Brussels sprouts used to be under the radar for many cooks, but have more recently become standard on restaurant menus.
+Luckily, they are simple and make at home, and are a superb side dish for a wintertime meal.
 As with most vegetables, roasting highlights their natural sugars and deepens the flavor.
 Roasting is also effective at eliminating the aromatic compounds that cause many to dislike both cooking and eating Brussels sprouts.

 - 1/2 pound Brussels sprouts